-Although sailboat terminology has varied across history, in general sailboat-types may be distinguished by size, hull configuration, keel type, purpose, number and configuration of masts, and sail plan.
+Although sailboat terminology has varied across history, in general, the type of boat may be distinguished by size, boat hull design, configuration, keel type, purpose, number and configuration of masts, and sail plan.

 A catboat has a single mast mounted far forward but doesn’t have a jib.
-Today’s catboats have only the mainsail; however, catboat could usually carry multiple sails from the gaff rig.
+Today’s catboats have only the mainsail; however, a catboat can usually carry multiple sails from the gaff rig.

 A dinghy is a type of small open sailboat, more akin to a day sailer.
-Characterized for their short length overall and lightweight, which also makes them very easy to handle, sailing dinghies are used for recreation, youth sailing programs, sail training, and tending a larger vessel.
+Characterized for their short length overall and light weight, which also makes them very easy to handle, sailing dinghies are used for recreation, youth sailing programs, sail training, and tending a larger vessel.

 A ketch is a type of sailing yacht with two masts.
 They are like sloops in this, but ketches have a second shorter mast astern of the mainmast, forward of the rudder.
 The second mast is called the mizzen mast and the sail is called the mizzen sail.
 Originally, ketches were fishing vessels; the term “ketch” comes from the same root word as “catch”.
 Their versatility and ease of use has made them popular, particularly in Northern European waters, where their sail plan allows them to react quickly to varying wind conditions.

-A Yawl is typically two-masted sailboat, usually rigged with one or more jibsails, a mainsail, and a mizzen.
+A yawl is typically a two-masted sailboat, usually rigged with one or more jib sails, a mainsail, and a mizzen.
 Like the ketch, the forward (main) mast is higher than the mizzenmast, but the mizzenmast of a yawl is placed astern of the rudder post (more for balancing the helm than propulsion) while that of the ketch is closer amidships.
 Like most modern pleasure boats, yawls are rigged with fore-and-aft sails – the most effective rigging in utilizing manpower.
-The word yawl is sometimes applied to a dinghy and to a light fishing vessel rigged with lugsails.
+The word yawl is sometimes applied to a dinghy or day sailer and to a light fishing vessel rigged with lugsails.

 There are many different types of sailboats, and there are various uses for each type.
-When it comes to sailboats versus motorsailers the differences are significant.
-When making a purchase, you want to make sure you’re getting the best boat for your needs.
+When it comes to sailboats versus motorsailers, the differences are significant.
+When making a purchase, you want to make sure you’re getting the best sailboat for your needs.

 The main difference between sailboats and motorsailers is that while sailboats are powered and propelled by the force of the wind against the sails, motorsailers are a hybrid and can be powered equally by the wind in its sails, as well as internal engines (the ratio of sail propulsion to power can range from 30% sail / 70% power up to 70% sail / 30% power).

 Cost is another element that distinguishes sailboats and motorsailers.
 Purchasing a sailboat can be relatively convenient, depending of course on the type of sailboat – is it a day sailer or 150-foot sailing yacht?
-Regular maintenance is performed by skilled professionals, insurance, crew, docking, and more are necessary to enjoy the boat and keep its value.
-The average cost of a motorsailers on the other hand, can be quite high, especially when dealing with sail yachts (ie: motorsailers larger than 24m).
-In addition to maintenance and insurance, the fuel, the crew fees, the yacht management run by specialized companies are to be considered and can turn the running costs of a motorsailers considerably expensive.
+Regular maintenance is performed by skilled professionals, insurance, crew, docking, and more is necessary to enjoy the boat and keep its value.
+The average cost of motorsailers on the other hand, can be quite high, especially when dealing with sailing yachts (i.e. motorsailers larger than 24m).
+In addition to maintenance and insurance, the fuel, the crew fees, and the yacht management run by specialized companies are to be considered and can make the running costs of motorsailers considerably more expensive.

-In terms of functionality, while sailboats can be very technical to run, and one needs to learn the parts of the boat and how to set up the sails and mast in the ideal positions according to weather and wind patterns (although in the case of sail yachts you must still count on an expert crew); motorsailers can have the option to propel the boat with just the motors – it is common for sail yachts to use this mode when doing the ocean crossing for instance…
+In terms of functionality, while sailboats can be very technical to run, and one needs to learn the parts of the boat and how to set up the sails and mast in the ideal positions according to weather and wind patterns (although in the case of sailing yachts you must still count on an expert crew); motorsailers can have the option to propel the boat with just the motors – it is common for sailing yachts to use this mode when doing the ocean crossing for instance.

-A sailboat is normally perfect for cruising, sailing alone and/or racing with a few passengers, however it usually does not provide for the same volume and therefore comfort for living aboard of motorsailers.
+A sailboat is normally perfect for cruising, sailing alone and/or racing with a few passengers, however, it usually does not provide the same volume and therefore comfort for living aboard motorsailers.
 Depending on the size of the motorsailer you can invite a lot more people for the cruise as many motorsailers – 100% of motorsailers above 98ft (30m) – come with cabins to live in.

 When deciding whether to purchase a traditional sailboat or a motorsailer, one must consider what the goals are with sailing and cruising; what type of boat is best suited for you?